1963 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1963 DCAM Nickel Value

-The 1963 DCAM Nickel represents the pinnacle of the 1963 proof coinage.
-DCAM (Deep Cameo) is a stringent technical designation requiring the devices on both the obverse and reverse to exhibit a thick, uniform frosty texture, sharply contrasting with the deep mirror fields.
+The 1963 DCAM Nickel represents the absolute pinnacle of 1963 proof coinage.
+DCAM — Deep Cameo — is the most demanding technical designation in proof grading: it requires both the obverse and reverse design elements to exhibit a thick, uniform, fully frosted texture that stands in sharp contrast to deeply mirrored, glass-like fields.

 1963 DCAM Nickel Price/Grade Chart